An Idea Takes Root: The Ecology Project

 - Foster collaboration, community participation and stewardship

-The first demonstration of the Arboretum’s potential came in 2012 with the completion of the Cliffside landscape.
-Where invasive shrubs and vines once formed an impenetrable thicket, you can now stroll among native trees and shrubs, sit on stone walls, and enjoy awe-inspiring views of Casco Bay.
+The first demonstration of the Ecology Project’s potential came in 2012 with the completion of the Cliffside landscape.
+Where invasive shrubs and vines once formed an impenetrable barrier, you can now stroll among low thickets of native plants, sit on stone walls, picnic under the shelter of trees, and enjoy awe-inspiring views of Casco Bay.
 Cliffside has provided an opportunity for hundreds of people to learn more about good land stewardship and to engage with the community through volunteerism.

 Want a place to sit and contemplate the Portland Head Light and ocean?
-The second Arboretum landscape, aptly named Lighthouse View, was completed in 2014 and welcomes you with a native meadow, shrubs and trees, a lawn, and a picnic area.
-Here, too, you can sit on reclaimed granite blocks overlooking the water or walk along the Cliff Walk.
-Watch for work to begin on the challenging tangle of invasive plants all along this well-loved walk.
-Soon you’ll be able to explore narrow side paths through native shrubs and trees, spotting birds, butterflies, and other wildlife.
+The second Ecology Project landscape, aptly named Lighthouse View, was completed in 2014 and welcomes you with a small sunny meadow of native wildflowers, a food truck picnic area, and an overlook where you can sit on reclaimed granite blocks to take in the views.

 If you have children—or are a child at heart—come visit the Children’s Garden!
 Completed in 2016 above the skating pond in the interior of the Park, it is a place where children of all ages can let their imaginations—and feet—run free as they splash, build, and explore a large and colorful pollinator garden, a small, quiet woodland and a frog pond with stream that cascades downhill into the skating pond.